 The student must sign a written declaration of intent to relinquish residency in another state and to establish it in New Mexico (included in residency petition).

 The Overt Acts Requirement

 Overt acts are required to evidence support of the written declaration of intent to establish permanent residency in New Mexico.
-Any act considered inconsistent with being a New Mexico resident, such as having a driver’s license, voter registration, or vehicle registration issued by another state, will cause the request for resident classification to be denied.
-Documentation of two of the following must be submitted with the residency petition:
+Documentation of two of the following is required: